samuller/pgmerge/README.md

 ## Installation

-> WARNING: Note that in no way is the reliability of this tool guaranteed and any loss or corruption of data is not the liability of the author.
+> WARNING: Note that in no way is the reliability of this tool guaranteed and loss or corruption of data is always a possibility.

 With `Python 3` installed on your system, you can run: